Automattic/jetpack/docs/monorepo.md

 4. If you used the Release Lock in step 1, go turn it off.
 If you didn't, check that no one merged any PRs in between steps 2 and 3 that added change files to the projects being released.
    * If they did, you'll likely have to create a release branch in the affected projects' mirror repos and manually tag.
 5. Verify that the Build workflow run for your PR's merge to trunk succeeded.
 [This search](https://github.com/Automattic/jetpack/actions/workflows/build.yml?query=branch%3Atrunk) will show the runs of that workflow for all merges to trunk.
-   * If it failed, you can try re-running it as long as no other PRs were merged adding change files to the projects being released.
+   * If it failed, you can try re-running it as long as no other PRs were merged.
 If some were merged, you'll have to manually tag the affected projects.

 ### Auto-release